 This issue of soundness is not a simple difference of opinion, it is the fundamental issue of the breed’s essential conformation and movement.

-- Studies prove the health benefits of straight backs
+• Studies prove the health benefits of straight backs5

-- RSPCA condemned Crufts for letting a sloped back dog win
+• RSPCA condemned Crufts for letting a sloped back dog win6

-As you can see, there are clear reasons why the German Shepherd should be bred with a straight back and there are many reputable organisations backing that assumption up (as should common sense).
+As you can see, there are clear reasons why the German Shepherd should be bred with a straight back and there are many reputable organizations backing that assumption up (as should common sense).

-Why is that many people make this a political thing though?
+Why is it that many people make this a political thing though?

 German Shepherd Back Controversy

-The owner of the German Shepherd that won at Crufts and was later criticised by the club as well as the rescue organisation RSPCA, stated on social media that she felt like this was directed against her.
+The owner whose German Shepherd won at Crufts was later criticized by the club as well as the rescue organization RSPCA.
+The owner stated on social media that she felt like this was directed against her.

 Amidst all her confusion on why people were being so mean, she seemingly lost sight of the issue at hand which is the sloped or roach back of her dog.